Jsterling56/booksearch-engine/README.md

 The Book Search Engine utilizes the Google Book Search API.
 Users can search for books, login and logout, save books to their profiles, and also remove books from their profiles.

 ### User Story
-AS AN avid reader
+AS AN avid reader<br>
-I WANT to search for new books to read
+I WANT to search for new books to read<br>
-SO THAT I can keep a list of books to purchase
+SO THAT I can keep a list of books to purchase<br>

 GIVEN a book search engine<br>
 WHEN I load the search engine<br>